michelezamuner/volley/README.md

 #### Requirements
 - there's a floor at a certain height, making the ball bounce
-- air friction is considered for all bodies
+- air friction is considered for the ball

 ### Iteration 3